LillySoftwareConsulting/Legba/README.md

 - Add new key readers for cloud key stores.
 - Convert the UI to something that runs cross-platform - probably [Avalonia](https://avaloniaui.net/).
 - Convert the KeyReader class library project into a NuGet package.
+- Able to store and retrieve "personas" and "prompt prefixes" to be passed in when making a request to OpenAI's API